mttaborturtle/CodeSummary-TheaterSite/README.md

-# Live Project
+# Internship with Prosper IT Consulting

 ## Introduction
-In the last two weeks of my time with the Tech Academy, I worked with a team to develop a full scale Code First MVC Web Application in C#.
+In the two weeks of my Internship with Prosper IT Consulting, I worked with a team to develop a full scale Code First MVC Web Application in C#.
 Working on a legacy application gave me a great learning opportunity to work out existing bugs, creating new elements, and adding completely new features to make the web application better as well as a more positive user experience.
 We delivered all needed changes in a timely fashion and met our 2 week deadline.
 In my experience with the team I learned how a good software developer works in a team setting, and there were many examples of great leadership from the instructors.
-I worked on several stories involving both front-end and back-end, and I am very proud of my code accomplishments.
+I worked on several tasks involving both front-end and back-end, and I am very proud of my code accomplishments.
-Everyone on the team had the chance to work on stories in both front/back-end of various difficulty levels.
-My [final story](#Sign-In-Page-Styling) was of a high level of difficulty, and I am the most proud of that work.
+Everyone on the team had the chance to work on tasks in both front/back-end of various difficulty levels.
+My [final task](#Sign-In-Page-Styling) was of a high level of difficulty, and I am the most proud of that work.
 I'm confident I will use the skills I learned that are featured here for many years to come.

-Below are descriptions of the stories I worked on, along with code snippets to explore.
+Below are descriptions of the tasks I worked on, along with code snippets to explore.

 ## Stories:
 * [Sign In Page Styling](#Sign-In-Page-Styling)